qqbethdavid/Recon_website/README.md

 In the recon website, you will only check the distribution tab to check for how the extents look.

-You can search using taxon key, common name or scientific name All the information in recon website is in Prod sau int Any information entered into the recon website will automatically show up in the Prod sau int database in Dbeaver
+You can search using taxon key, common name or scientific name.
+All the information in recon website is in Prod sau int.
+Any information entered into the recon website will automatically show up in the Prod sau int database in Dbeaver